ilios/user-guide/reports/subject_reports.md

-Subject Reports are what in the past were contained in "My Reports" and were the only ones available in Ilios until the development of Curriculum Reports.
+Subject Reports, previously contained in "My Reports", were the only ones available in the Ilios application until the development of Curriculum Reports.
 They are more "canned" or pre-compiled than curriculum reports but are very useful in gathering important view into data contained in Ilios.

 # Run Saved Report